Diethood » Recipes » Side Dishes » Oven Roasted Brussels Sprouts

 Instructions

-• Place cleaned brussels sprouts on a sheet pan and set aside.
+• Place the trimmed Brussels sprouts on a sheet pan.

-• In a small mixing bowl stir together olive oil, garlic, salt and pepper.
+• In a small mixing bowl, stir together the olive oil, garlic, salt, and pepper.

 • Remove from heat and let cool at least 5 minutes.

-• Pull brussels sprouts out of the oven and transfer to a large bowl or platter.
+• Pull the brussels sprouts out of the oven and transfer to a large bowl or platter.

-• Pour prepared honey balsamic glaze over the brussels sprouts and toss to combine.
+• Pour the prepared honey balsamic glaze over the sprouts and toss to combine.

-• Add freshly shaved parmesan cheese over the brussels sprouts and serve.
+• Top them with freshly shaved parmesan cheese and serve.

 Notes

-• Place completely cooled brussels sprouts in an airtight container; close and refrigerate for up to 4 days.
+• To store, transfer completely cooled Brussels sprouts to an airtight container and refrigerate for up to 4 days.

 Nutrition